 - Permits received for restoration of two sites at the headwaters of Ludwig’s Run October 2015

-- Restoration begins on Ludwig’s Run in December 2015 with funding from Williams Companies.
+- Restoration began on Ludwig’s Run in December 2015 with funding from Williams Companies.

 - Restoration completed on 2,000 feet of Ludwig’s Run at headwaters and repair and retrofitting of failed storm water basin May 2016

 - Funding received for repair and retrofitting of two additional storm water basins, completed Spring 2019.